Signed in as:

 Kellen received her 200-hr Vinyasa Yoga training with Awakened Warrior Yoga Teacher Training, studying one-on-one with master trainer Michael Baez, in the Dharma Yoga lineage.
 She completed her Yoga Nidra training with Dr. Marc Halpern from the California College of Ayurveda, and had the pleasure of earning her Meditation and Pranayama certification with the ShivaShakti Yoga School.

-With a deep love and appreciation for the more yin-energy practices, she also pursued her Yin Yoga certification with Corina Benner through the Integral Yoga Institute of New York, and then went on to study an additional 100 hours with The Fat Yogis, Anat Geiger and Marcel van de Vis Heil.
+With a deep love and appreciation for the more yin-energy practices, she also pursued her Yin Yoga certification with Corina Benner through the Integral Yoga Institute of New York, and then went on to study an additional 100 hours with The Fat Yogis, Anat Geiger and Marcel van de Vis Heil of the Netherlands.
 She also has her Restorative Certification with Awakened Warrior Yoga.